htutarkar67/ICT111-WatchMate-MVP/README.md

 Decision for Next Step

-The team has decided to proceed with the current problem direction and continue developing the WatchMate Movie Recommendation System based on validated customer evidence.
+The team has decided to continue with the current problem direction and further develop the WatchMate Movie Recommendation System based on validated customer evidence.
 # Lab 04: User Persona, Requirements, and User Stories

 ## Primary Target User